eparapounsky/crawly/README.md

 ### About the Windows Executable

-The `Crawly.exe` file was created using [Launch4j](https://launch4j.sourceforge.net/), a Java executable wrapper.
+The `crawly.exe` file was created using [Launch4j](https://launch4j.sourceforge.net/), a Java executable wrapper.
 Launch4j allows Java applications to be packaged as native Windows executables, providing a more user-friendly experience by eliminating the need to manually invoke Java from the command line.
 The executable automatically detects your Java installation and launches the application with the appropriate Java runtime.

 ## Current Features